 Rich Spier opened his full-time practice as arbitrator and mediator in Portland, Oregon, in 1992, following practice as a litigator in prominent Portland firms.
 He now serves only as mediator (harder work, but more satisfying than serving as arbitrator).
 He started his legal career as law clerk for two years to the Chief Judge of the US District Court, District of Oregon.
 He welcomes engagements throughout Oregon and Washington.
-Rich is listed in Best Lawyers in America© for Mediation (Portland Lawyer of the Year for Mediation, 2014 and 2016) and in Super Lawyers for Alternative Dispute Resolution.
+Rich is listed in Best Lawyers in America for Mediation and in Super Lawyers for Alternative Dispute Resolution.
 He has been accepted to membership in the National Academy of Distinguished Neutrals.

 Having handled several thousand engagements as arbitrator or mediator, Rich is among the most highly experienced lawyer/neutrals in the Pacific Northwest.
 As a full-time mediator, Rich no longer engages in the private practice of law for clients, but is proud to maintain active membership in the Oregon and Washington State Bars.
 He has served as Chair of the Oregon State Bar Section on Alternative Dispute Resolution, Chair of the Oregon State Bar Committee on Federal Practice and Procedure, member of the Oregon Board of Bar Examiners, and member of the Oregon State Bar Disciplinary Board Trial Panel.
-He is a Member (2012-2015) of the Oregon State Bar Board of Governors, and President of the Oregon State Bar (2015).
+He was a Member (2012-2016) of the Oregon State Bar Board of Governors, and President (2015) and Immediate Past President (2016) of the OSB.

 Rich limits his mediation practice to cases in which all parties are represented by legal counsel.